ezrablackfish2/alx-low_level_programming/README.md

 # alx-low_level_programming
-To learn C in low level programming
+i am going to be using C as a low level